Edwards-R/redlist_docs/process_overview.md

 ## Internal Assessment
 This assessment is conducted by three people, termed the [internal review team](./glossary.md#internal-review-team), with the option for any of the [Red List Steering Group](./glossary.md#red-list-steering-group) to observe or comment at any time.
 The criteria for each assessment may be found at `process/internal_stage`.
 To get an overview of the entire stage, please read the [process specification for the internal stage](./process/internal_stage/internal%20stage.md).

-## Internal review
+### Internal review
-Once the internal assessment has been completed, the individual outputs from each model-assessment process (see `process/internal_stage` for individual details) are collated.
+Once the internal assessments for a taxon have been completed, the individual outputs from each model-assessment process (see `process/internal_stage` for individual details) are collated.
 These results are then reviewed to determine which is the correct threat status.
 This process is documented in the [internal review](./process/internal_review/internal_review.md) document.
+This process is performed per-taxon, as the [internal assessment](#internal-assessment) is completed, in order to keep the exact details of the assessment to mind.
+Experience and testing has shown immediate review to yield a far better result than attempting to loop over all taxa again once a full round of all assessments has been performed.